Comic-Con-Museum/fan-forge-backend/API_DOCS.md

 To log out, `DELETE /login` with an authenticated request.

+For more details on the operation of the endpoints' operation, see their docs.

 ## `POST /login`

 Get a login token to authenticate as a user.